EOSC-synergy/wp2-links/tools.md

 - [**fedcloudclient**](https://github.com/tdviet/fedcloudclient) is
     a commandline interface to the federated cloud.
     Useful documentation is available [the fedcloudclient tutorial](https://docs.google.com/presentation/d/1aOdcceztXe8kZaIeVnioF9B0vIHLzJeklSNOdVCL3Rw/edit#slide=id.p)

+- [**Dynamic DNS service**](https://nsupdate.fedcloud.eu/) enables users to register meaningful, memorable hostnames then assign them to services deployed in Cloud, so users can access services that are dynamically deployed in Cloud via pre-registered URLs/hostnames.
+Documentation is avvailable as https://docs.egi.eu/users/cloud-compute/dynamic-dns/.

 - [**SLA Monitor**](https://infra.eosc-synergy.eu/~marcus/sla-monitor/) shows
     the currently active quota for each VO at all sites.